U.S. Federal and State Cases, Codes, and Articles

-(a) Beginning with the 1996-1997 school year, a student who has completed a minimum of seventy-five (75) clock hours of documented community service in grades nine through twelve (9-12), as certified by the service agency or organization to the school, shall be eligible to receive one (1) academic credit that may be applied toward graduation.
+(a) Beginning with the 1996-1997 school year and ending with the graduating class of 2025-2026, a student who has completed a minimum of seventy-five (75) clock hours of documented community service in grades nine through twelve (9-12), as certified by the service agency or organization to the school, shall be eligible to receive one (1) academic credit that may be applied toward graduation.

-(c) A local school district board of directors may grant a waiver of this requirement with notice to the state board.
+(c) A local school district board of directors may grant a waiver of this requirement for an individual student with notice to the State Board of Education.

-(d) The state board is hereby authorized to promulgate rules necessary for the implementation of this section.
+(d) The state board may promulgate rules necessary for the implementation of this section.

 FindLaw Codes may not reflect the most recent version of the law in your jurisdiction.
 Please verify the status of the code you are researching with the state legislature or via Westlaw before relying on it for your legal needs.